 It was supposed to be the best day of my life.

-What unfolded on that 6th day of June 2001 would go down as the most tormenting ordeal which still haunts me to this very moment.
+What unfolded on that day in June 2001 would go down as the most tormenting ordeal which still haunts me to this very moment.

 This, ladies and gentlemen, is the story of the most embarrassing moment of my life.